Use our Quick Start tool to discover resources tailored to your goal

 All investing is subject to risk, including the possible loss of money you invest.

-Commission-free trading of Vanguard ETFs applies to trades placed both online and by phone.
-Commission-free trading of non-Vanguard ETFs excludes leveraged and inverse ETFs and applies only to trades placed online; most clients will pay a commission to buy or sell non-Vanguard ETFs by phone.
-It also excludes leveraged and inverse ETFs, which can't be purchased through Vanguard but can be sold with a commission.
-Commission-free trading of non-Vanguard ETFs also excludes 401(k) participants using the Self-Directed Brokerage Option; see your plan’s current commission schedule.
+Commission-free trading of Vanguard ETFs applies to trades placed online; most clients will pay a commission to buy or sell Vanguard ETFs by phone.
+Commission-free trading of non-Vanguard ETFs applies only to trades placed online; most clients will pay a commission to buy or sell non-Vanguard ETFs by phone.
 Vanguard Brokerage reserves the right to change the non-Vanguard ETFs included in these offers at any time.
 All ETFs are subject to management fees and expenses; refer to each ETF's prospectus for more information.
 Account service fees may also apply.
 All ETF sales are subject to a securities transaction fee.
 See the Vanguard Brokerage Services commission and fee schedules for full details.

 Enrollments in Vanguard Digital Advisor require at least $3,000 in each Vanguard Brokerage Account.
 For each taxable account you wish to enroll, the entire balance must be in the brokerage account's settlement fund.
 For each traditional, Roth, or rollover IRA you wish to enroll, the entire balance must be in certain investment types (based on eligibility screening by Digital Advisor at the time of enrollment) and/or the brokerage account's settlement fund.
 The Vanguard Digital Advisor service is offered through Vanguard Advisers, Inc. ("VAI"), a federally registered investment advisor.